kaito24mako/ToDo-App-Revised/README.md

-# Basic Template
+# ToDo App: Revised Edition

-A general template repository according to the Revisiting Webpack section of The Odin Project.
+A revised version of the ToDo App project, as outlined by The Odin Project.

 Live Preview: https://kaito24mako.github.io/ToDo-App-Revised/